DusanDjordjic/Pointer-Casing-In-Golang/README.md

 ## Examples

-You can find examples in Go and C located in pointercast.go and pointercast.c respectively.
+You can find examples in Go and C located in pointercast.go and pointercast.c respectively. **Take a look at json example using strings.Builder type**

 To run them you need to have gcc and go and make installed.